Processing.jl

 lowPass = 7.5) # ignore minima due to higher frequencies

-# Get the epochs from any of the above:
+# Get the epochs from the above epoching:

-# Get the covariance matrices of the epochs from any of the above
+# Get the covariance matrices of the above epochs

 # If only the covariance matrices are needed,